pvsldeepthi-768/SustainableSmartCityAssistant/Document/readme.md

-project report in doucument format
+project report in document format